 These legislative efforts ... will significantly impact public pension benefits in the years ahead.

-29. The KRS members were assured these legislative enactments changing the then-Governor Steve Beshear referred to the new legislation as:
+30. The KRS members were assured these legislative enactments changing the KRS benefit structure would fix the problems.
+After the 2013 Legislation was passed, then-Governor Steve Beshear referred to the new legislation as: